Christianity in Delhi

 Christianity is a minority religion in Delhi, the National Capital Territory of India.
-A diocese of the Church of North India is established in Delhi, as well as a Roman Catholic Archdiocese of Delhi.
+A diocese of the Church of North India is established in Delhi, as well as the Roman Catholic Archdiocese of Delhi.
 Other major churches include the Central Baptist Church, St. Mary's Orthodox Cathedral Hauz Khas (belonging to the Indian (Malankara) Orthodox Church), and the head office of the Northern Region of the Indian Pentecostal Church of God (situated in Bhai Vir Singh Marg, New Delhi).
 A Christian Revival Church is also located in New Delhi.
+The Syro-Malabar Diocese of Faridabad also has presence in Delhi.

 History

 Mughal

 Christianity in Delhi dates back to the Mughal emperor Akbar's era.
 Emperor Akbar was known for his secular theology.
 A Jesuit priest was invited by Akbar from Goa in 1579 in order that Akbar might receive knowledge about Christianity.

 Sir Thomas Roe, King James I's ambassador to India during Jahangir's reign, tells the story that two princes converted to Christianity (including Janghir's nephew) only to enable Jahangir to demand to Portuguese women for himself.
 This ploy was unsuccessful.
 During the reign of Emperor Aurangzeb there was a decline in Christianity.
 In 1723 Father Desideri founded the city church dedicated to the Virgin Mary.
 The church was destroyed by Nadir Shah, who invaded Delhi in 1739.
 Jesuit priests managed to save their lives by hiding in a tumbledown house.